trankov/pytermcss/readme.md

 ```python
 print('Download Python: \x1b[1m\x1b[7mhttps://python.org/\x1b[m.')
 ```
 Most of third-party libraries are designed to simplify operations with [escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
-Python's built-in string formatting methods are used as usual.
+And, Python's built-in string formatting methods are used as usual.
 After all, both are a way of displaying text.
 So why should we consider them separately?

 In this project, the standard Python features and implicit terminal capabilities are combined as a single solution.
 We can declare styles using both.